-PROBLEM: For ideological reasons, the provincial government is not providing adequate mental health support, shelters, or other supports– creating a hellscape of human suffering as financially foolish as it is cruel.
+For ideological reasons, the provincial government is not providing adequate mental health support, shelters, or other supports– creating a hellscape of human suffering as financially foolish as it is cruel.
 Homelessness doubled during the pandemic, trapping many in a cycle of survival, addiction, trauma and suffering.
 In lieu of housing, we get expensive emergency room visits and incarceration at far higher human and financial costs.
-Last year there were 250 amputations due to frostbite.
+Last year there were record numbers of amputations due to frostbite.

 Let's talk about better urban planning: